KONNEKTING/KonnektingDocumentation/konnekting_xml_device_description.md

                 <!--
                     ComObj communication flags.

-                    The "Flags" is a single hexadecimal byte, that indicates the set communication flags of the ComObj by setting/unsetting single bits of that byte.
+                    The "Flags" is a single byte (integer value), that indicates the set communication flags of the ComObj by setting/unsetting single bits of that byte.

                     Flags are: